 Technical comparison and one-time setup guide for deploying this app.

-How the two integrations differ at the implementation level.
+How the three integrations differ at the implementation level.

-Zapier— the app acts as a thin proxy.
-The client sends the expense payload plus the user's webhook URL to /api/zapier.
-The route validates the body and forwards it to Zapier.
-Zapier handles the rest — no Google credentials are ever needed on the server.
-This is the no-code philosophy: powerful for connecting systems, limited when you need reads or want to avoid per-task pricing.
+Webhook— the app acts as a thin proxy.
+The client sends the expense payload plus the user's webhook URL to /api/webhook.
+The route validates the body and forwards it to the URL.
+The automation platform handles the rest — no Google or Notion credentials are ever needed on the server.
+Works with Zapier, Make, Pipedream, n8n, or any service that accepts a POST request.

 Sheets API— the app implements the full OAuth 2.0 Authorization Code Flow.
 The user authorises once via the Google consent screen; the server exchanges the auth code for a refresh token and stores it in the client's localStorage.
 Every subsequent API call (write or read) calls refreshAccessToken() server-side first — the client never sees an access token.
 The refresh token persists indefinitely until the user revokes access from their Google account settings.